NZS-USYD/CySec-Project-3-/Red Team: Summary of Operations.md

 | 139        | netbios-ssn Samba smbd 3.X - 4.X |
 | 445        | netbios-ssn Samba smbd 3.X - 4.X |

+### Critical Vulnerabilities

+We decided to use two scanners for finding vulnerability.
+They are:
+- Nikto (an open source vulnerability scanner)
+- WPScan (a balackbox security scanner)